TFDL Makerspace Training

 Insert your SD card.
 The slot is on the left side of the LED screen and the card must be inserted upside down.
 Do not force the card.

 Gently wipe the bed with the paper towel and alcohol provided.
-Ensure the paper towel is wet, but not dripping or soaked.
+Ensure the paper towel is lightly damp, but not dripping or soaked.
 Wipe only the bed, nothing else.
 Do not add any glues, hairspray, or other adhesives to the print bed.

 Turn the machine on.
 The switch is in the back lower right corner of the printer.
 The LCD screen will light immediately.